Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 # Source Code
+## Introduction
+SpiraTeam®'s and SpiraPlan®'s source code integration features let you:

+- browse the source code associated with a particular product
+- view all the active branches available in the source code (branches with "/" in them are shown as nested within a folder structure to help view your branch structure more easily)
+- browse all commits made over time
+- see how the source code evolved over time by seeing how individual files changed between two commits
-SpiraTeam®'s and SpiraPlan®'s source code integration features let you browse the source code associated with a particular product and link source code commits and specific source code files to SpiraPlan artifacts.
-Product members can quickly view files in the repository right from within SpiraPlan to see the end-to-end traceability from requirements, tasks, incidents, and more.
+- link source code commits and files to SpiraPlan artifacts.
+- view source code files from within SpiraPlan giving you end-to-end traceability from requirements, tasks, incidents, and more.

 SpiraPlan integrates with many different source code / Software Configuration Management (SCM).
 You can connect SpiraPlan and your source code using Inflectra's cloud-hosted  [TaraVault](../../TaraVault-User-Manual/Activating-TaraVault/) or plugins for the different SCM's (including [Git](../../Version-Control-Integration/Integrating-with-Git/) and [Subversion](../../Version-Control-Integration/Integrating-with-Subversion/)).

 This section outlines SpiraPlan's source code features, whatever type of source code provider you are using.
+[The Commit section](../Commits) outlines viewing and working with commits and the changes made in them.

 ## Getting Started With Source Code
 To use the source code features in SpiraPlan you need to do 3 things: